dolthub/dolt/README.md

             checkout - Checkout a branch or overwrite a table from HEAD. merge - Merge a branch.
-           conflicts - Commands for viewing and resolving merge conflicts. revert - Undo the changes introduced in a commit. clone - Clone from a remote data repository. fetch - Update the database from a remote data repository.
+           conflicts - Commands for viewing and resolving merge conflicts. cherry-pick - Apply the changes introduced by an existing commit. revert - Undo the changes introduced in a commit. clone - Clone from a remote data repository. fetch - Update the database from a remote data repository.